 - 3 cloves garlic minced

-- ⅓ c basil chopped
+- ⅓ cup basil chopped

-- ½ t kosher salt
+- ½ teaspoon kosher salt

 - 8 grinds fresh black pepper

-- 1 c cream
+- 1 cup cream

-- Meanwhile, chop all veggies, a full 4 cup pyrex glass measuring cup works well for the tomatoes.
+- Meanwhile, chop all veggies.
+A full 4 cup pyrex glass measuring cup works well for the tomatoes.

 - Add drained pasta and Parmesan to the sauce and toss with tongs until well combined.
 You can add some of the starching cooking water to thin the sauce as needed.
-Sometimes when I come back to the stove for a second helping, the sauce has sit awhile and needs a bit of liquid to loosen it up!
+Sometimes when I come back to the stove for a second helping, the sauce has sit awhile and needs a bit of liquid to loosen it up.

-- Serve with extra Parmesan cheese.
+- Serve with extra fresh basil and Parmesan cheese.

 - Adding Protein - This recipe is simple and vegetarian, but you could easily add grilled chicken, shrimp or sliced Italian sausage.